microsoft/hlsl-specs/proposals/0031-hlsl-vector-matrix-operations.md

 > NOTE: it's possible that one resolution of [441] may remove the need for this
 > type entirely.

-The `Vector` struct is a wrapper around `vector`, adding an interpretation value that controls how the data in the vector should be interpreted.
-Although the struct can be used directly, it is likely more ergonomic to use the `InterpretedVector` function that's also described here.
+The `dx::linalg::Vector` struct is a wrapper around `vector`, adding an interpretation value that controls how the data in the vector should be interpreted.
+Although the struct can be used directly, it is likely more ergonomic to use the `dx::linalg::InterpretedVector` function that's also described here.

 Example usage: